holbemn/jekyll-now/_posts/2016-11-3-A_Therapist_for_Hillary.md

 Consider this a momentary relapse.

 In evaluating the two major presidential candidates from a therapist’s perspective, the choice is clear.
 Hillary Clinton must be our next president.
-If you examine the two major candidates using the core ethical values of our field as a guide, veracity, equality, beneficence, non-maleficence, it’s entirely clear that Donald Trump is about as far as one can be from demonstrating those principles.
+Using the core ethical values of our field as a litmus test, veracity, equality, beneficence, non-maleficence, it’s entirely clear that Donald Trump is about as far as one can be from demonstrating those principles.

 The mere mention of a Trump presidency in one of my classes elicits visible shudders from professors and students alike.
 As therapists, it’s astounding to witness a nominee for president whose moral character runs so counter to our standards of being a decent person.